SV-ROS/kinect/README.md

 It should launch everything you need for navigation (see configuration below)

+Start driving using teleop to get the robot localized, (you have about 15 seconds before the autonomous navigation begins).

-The robot should be placed close to the first waypoint at the start, when the launch starts the robot should drive from waypoint to waypoint in the order defined in the .../maps/tour.wpt file (see configuration below)
+The robot should be placed close to the first waypoint at the start, after the launch starts the robot should drive from waypoint to waypoint in the order defined in the .../maps/tour.wpt file (see configuration below)

 Note: orientation matters, the robot will try to match the direction it was facing when the waypoint was recorded.

 The Navigation Node generates the RunID sent to the microsoft app using an integer based on the current time when the node is launched.

+During navigation if the robot gets stuck and can't make progress towards the current goal, it will chose another goal, try to drive towards that for about three seconds and then try driving to the original goal again.

+NOTE: In waypoint creation and Navigation Phases you can display the 3D point cloud in rviz, after the robot is localized click the 'Download Map' check-box in the RTABMAP plug-in and it should be display the point cloud.

 ### Configuration: